 Image Credit: Antique Typewriters

-The Sholes & Glidden typewriter, I was surprised to learn, was initially made by the former arms & sewing machine producer Remington, who was looking to diversify as gun sales slowed after the American Civil War had ended in 1865.
+I was surprised to learn that the Sholes & Glidden typewriter was initially made by the former arms and sewing machine producer Remington.
+Remington wanted to diversify as gun sales slowed after the American Civil War ended in 1865.
 The first version was launched in 1874 but had to undergo several iterations.
 It could only type uppercase letters, you could not see what you were typing, and it was considered too expensive for general use.

 The updated Remington 2, which debuted in 1878, became the first commercially successful machine where you could toggle between Upper and lower case letters via a ‘shift’ key.
 Another key feature was the QWERTY keyboard layout that organised the letters in such a way as to promote the productive use of all ten fingers.
 In the following years, other manufacturers would adopt this system as the ‘universal keyboard’.
 To this day, we are using the same template with some minor modifications.